hl191/spring-workshop-spring-cloud-eureka/ASSIGNMENT.md

 ## Task #1: Create a Spring Boot application for the Discovery Service

-1. Go to `start.spring.io` and create a new Maven project using the following coordinates:
+1. Go to [start.spring.io](https://start.spring.io) and create a new Maven project using the following coordinates:

 * Group ID: `workshop.spring.discovery`
 * Artifact ID: `gtd-discovery-service` (or choose your own)

 2. What dependencies do you need to turn this Spring Boot application into a fully-fledged Spring Cloud Netflix Eureka server?
 Add the necessary dependencies to the build.

-3. Generate the Maven `pom.xml` using the Spring Initialzr.
+3. Generate the Maven `pom.xml` using the Spring Initializr.
 Copy the resulting code into the local checkout of this repository and integrate it with the Maven build (cf. `<modules>` section of the parent POM).

 4. Enable the Eureka server component for your Spring Boot application.